 International author, teacher, director, creative consultant, and heads a professional acting workshop in Hollywood since 1985.
-His students and clients have won Oscars, Emmys, Tonys, Obies, and Grammies.
+His students and clients have won Oscars, Emmys, Tonys, Obies, and Grammys.
 He is a former long-time faculty member of The Juilliard School and the University of Southern California.
 He co-designed with Viola Spolin, the Spolin Theater Game Center, and served as its executive director and principal teacher.
-He has also taught at Stanford, Brown, UCLA, the Bread Loaf School of English at Middlebury College, Globe Shakespeare Center in London, Gittes (the state theater school of Russia) in Moscow, and the Esalen Institute.
+He has also taught at Stanford, Brown, UCLA, the Bread Loaf School of English at Middlebury College, Globe Shakespeare Center in London, GITIS (the state theater school of Russia) in Moscow, and the Esalen Institute.

 He is the author of BOOK ON ACTING Improvisation Technique for the Professional Actor in Film, Theater & Television.
 In 2006, Silman-James Press also published his THE ACTOR TAKES A MEETING How to Interview Successfully with Agents, Managers, Producers, and Casting Directors.
 In 2007, BOOK ON ACTING was translated and published in Poland as HANDBOOK FOR ACTORS.